Fablok Chrzanów

 Fablok Chrzanów is a Polish sports club, founded in 1926 in Chrzanów.
-Its name reflects the name of club's sponsor - Fablok, the biggest and most important company in town.
+Its name reflects the name of club's past sponsor - Fablok.

-Fablok's most famous association football player is Paweł Cyganek, who played one game for the Polish national team, in a 4–2 win over Hungary on 27 August 1939.
+Fablok's most famous association football player is Paweł Cyganek, who played one game for the Poland national team in a 4–2 win over Hungary on 27 August 1939.
 The club, however, also had other sections - ice-hockey, chess, volleyball, basketball, tennis, and handball (which became the strongest one, reaching Nationwide Polish Handball League).
-A few years ago, handball section split with Fablok and now exists under the name of MTS Chrzanów.
+A few years ago, the handball section split from Fablok and now exists under the name of MTS Chrzanów.

-Presently, after financial problems, Fablok supports only one section - association football.
-As of 2024–25 season, the team plays in Wadowice group of the regional league.
-It played in 1939 play-offs for accession to the national league with Śląsk Świętochłowice and Unia Sosnowiec.
+Currently, after financial problems, Fablok supports only one section - association football.
+In 1939, they played promotion play-offs to the national league with Śląsk Świętochłowice and Unia Sosnowiec.
 After World War II, the club played in the third division twice, in 1971 and 1997.
+As of the 2025–26 season, they play in Chrzanów group of Klasa A.